ballerina-platform/ballerina-distribution/examples/grpc-client-bearer-token-auth/grpc_client_bearer_token_auth.md

    ::: code grpc_client_bearer_token_auth.bal :::

-You can refer to the [unary RPC client](/learn/by-example/grpc-client-unary/) to implement the client used here.
+You can refer to the [gRPC client - Unary RPC](/learn/by-example/grpc-client-unary/) to implement the client used here.

 ## Prerequisites
 - Start a secured service.